gintrator/Beaker/README.md

 ### URL Variables

 Implementing URL variables turned out to be harder than I thought.
-Since they are unknown until the request arrives, its difficult to dispatch control to the right endpoint.
+Since they are unknown until the request arrives, it's difficult to dispatch control to the right endpoint.
 With static routes, a dictionary works great, a (path, method) pair is unique.
 However, this is not the case when any part of the path may or not be a variable.

-Beaker implements a cool tree-based solution.
-It maintains a tree of dictionaries.
+Beaker implements a tree-based solution, via a tree of dictionaries.
 Here's an example.

-If we have the endpoints `/top/left`, `/top/right`, `/top/<var>/left`, and `/top/<var>/right`, they will be parsed into the tree below. the `'func` and `'url_var'` keys here are placeholders, the actual keys are tuples so that these are still available as path names.
+Assume we have the following endpoints: `/top/left`, `/top/right`, `/top/<var>/left`, and `/top/<var>/right`.

+When they are registered, they will be parsed into the tree below. the `'func'` and `'url_var'` keys here are placeholders, the actual keys are tuples so that these are still available as path names.
 Now we can parse an incoming request easily and efficiently.
-On every next level of the tree, we check first for exact matches, and then for a potential variable.
+On every next level of the tree, we check first for exact matches, and then for a variable.
 If the tree below the variables matches the rest of the request, we can keep on going.
-Once we reach the end of the url path we just return the function at the last entry, and call it with the correct arguments.
+Once we reach the end of the URL path we just return the function at the last entry, and call it with the correct arguments.

+While this is not as fast as dict lookups for static endpoint paths, its decently efficient.
+It's also a natural way to store things like files/urls, and allows for a simple implementation of url variables.

 ```
 {'top': {'left':  {'func': <function>,
          'right': {'func': <function>,
                    'url_var': {'left':  {'func': <function>,
                                'right': {'func': <function>}}}}}}}
 ```

 ### Request and Response Objects